Roger W. Lowther

 Roger and his wife Abi helped start Grace City Relief and Tsukuda Loves Tohoku after the trifold disasters of earthquake, tsunami, and nuclear radiation and continue to be involved in relief and recovery efforts.

 Pianist.
 Director of Worship at Grace City Church Tokyo.
 Abi help start Tsukuda Loves Tohoku, a community volunteer organization started after the March 11, 2011 earthquake.
 Abi has a Bachelor of Music in Piano Performance from Belhaven University and a Master of Music in Piano Performance from the University of Memphis.
 She performs regularly in recitals and concerts.
-She lives in downtown Tokyo with her husband Roger and four small boys.
+She lives in downtown Tokyo with her husband Roger and four boys.

 Pianist.
 Clarinettist.
 Ellie was born in Japan and raised in the Southern part of Virginia.
 She started studying the clarinet at the age of 10 and piano at the age of 15.
 Ellie graduated from Belhaven University in 2011 and joined the Community Arts Tokyo staff the following year.
 She accompanies, teaches piano, participates in relief activities, and coordinates a host of artistic events.